-Many of the floating-rate securities in which a Closed-End Fund may invest are subject to rates that are tied to an interest rate, such as the London Interbank Offered Rate ("LIBOR").
-LIBOR is scheduled to be phased out.
-Certain LIBOR publications ceased publication after December 31, 2021, while others will cease publication after June 20, 2023.
+Many of the floating-rate securities in which a Closed-End Fund may invest are subject to rates that are tied to an interest rate.
+Historically, many floating-rate securities were tied to the London Interbank Offered Rate ("LIBOR").
+Since June 30, 2023, LIBOR settings have ceased to be published on a representative basis.
+Certain replacement rates have been identified and other replacement rates could be adopted by market participants.
+It is not possible to predict the effect of any replacement rates.
 Any potential effects of the transition away from LIBOR on certain instruments in which a Closed-End Fund invests can be difficult to ascertain, and they may vary depending on factors that include, but are not limited to: (i) existing fallback or termination provisions in individual contracts and (ii) whether, how, and when industry participants develop and adopt new reference rates and fallbacks for both legacy and new products and instruments.
-In addition, interest rate provisions included in such contracts may need to be renegotiated in contemplation of the transition away from LIBOR.
-The transition may also result in a reduction in the value of certain instruments held by a Closed-End Fund.
-The usefulness of LIBOR as a benchmark could deteriorate during the transition period and, at this time, it is not possible to predict the effect of any replacement rates or any other reforms to LIBOR.
-Any such effects of the transition away from LIBOR, as well as other unforeseen effects, could result in losses to a Closed-End Fund.
+Any effects of the transition away from LIBOR, as well as other unforeseen effects. could result in losses to a Closed-End Fund holding floating-rate securities.